-Clay could not have foreseen the devastating consequences of the despicable event surrounding the kidnapping and presumed murder of William Morgan in September 1826 in Batavia, New York.
+Clay could not have foreseen the devastating consequences of the despicable events surrounding the kidnapping and presumed murder of William Morgan in September 1826 in Batavia, New York.
 What came to be knowns as "The Morgan Affair" shook American Freemasonry to its very foundation, and the aftershocks linger to this day.

 If one of Clay's reasons to demit was to separate himself from the fraternity during the earlier smoldering periods of anti-Masonic sentiments prior to The Morgan Affair in order to advance his political appeal, he certainly demitted at the right time (two years before that scandal occurred in Batavia, New York).
-No matter, the anti-Masonic mood of much of the country continued to greatly complicate Clay's already difficult chances of becoming president.
-At one point, his 1824 demit seemed to offer him an opportunity to gain the support of a rising third party in the United States, the Anti-Masonic Party, that would later hold a convention to draft a presidential nominee in 1832.
+No matter, the anti-Masonic mood of much of the country continued to greatly complicate Clay's already difficult chances of becoming president.32 At one point, his 1824 demit seemed to offer him an opportunity to gain the support of a rising third party in the United States, the Anti-Masonic Party,33 that would later hold a convention to draft a presidential nominee in 1832.
 Clay, although no longer a member of the fraternity, did not seek the support of that Party.

-&lt;sup>32 William Vaughn, The Anti-Masonic Party in the United States, 1826-1843, University of Kentucky Press, 1983.
+32 William Vaughn, The Anti-Masonic Party in the United States, 1826-1843, University of Kentucky Press, 1983.

-Ronald P. Formisano, Kathleen Smith Kutolowski, "Anti Masonry and Masonry: The Genesis of Protest, 1826-1827," American Quarterly 29, No.2, 1977.
+33 Ronald P. Formisano, Kathleen Smith Kutolowski, "Anti Masonry and Masonry: The Genesis of Protest, 1826-1827," American Quarterly 29, No.2, 1977.

-In 1831, he was asked by a leading advocate of the Anti-Masonic Party to write a letter denouncing Masonic "mischief," under the belief that doing so would get Clay the nomination of both the National Republican Party and the Anti-Masonic Party.
-Even John Quincy Adams, a staunch anti-Mason, concluded that Clay could win the presidency [in 1832] if he would renounce Masonry.
+In 1831, he was asked by a leading advocate of the Anti-Masonic Party to write a letter denouncing Masonic "mischief," under the belief that doing so would get Clay the nomination of both the National Republican Party and the Anti-Masonic Party.34 Even John Quincy Adams, a staunch anti-Mason, concluded that Clay could win the presidency [in 1832] if he would renounce Masonry.35

-Although throughout his career, Clay had usually chosen "the best means to the end," he never publicly repudiated Freemasonry, even during the height of the anti-Masonic sentiment in the country.
+Although throughout his career, Clay had usually chosen "the best means to the end,"36 he never publicly repudiated Freemasonry, even during the height of the anti-Masonic sentiment in the country.
 Instead, he sat on the fence.
 By doing so, he did not directly offend either side of the issue, but neither did he gain ground in his strategy to win the presidency.

 In spite of Clay's track record of choosing the "best means to the end," he appears to have taken a stand based on principles over politics.
 He did not write the suggested letter denouncing Freemasonry but instead wrote one that stressed a nonaligned position, saying that Freemasonry "practically does neither much good nor harm."
-This seemed a much different position to his early stand when he said that, "I care not a straw for Masonry," but would not renounced it, "even to be made president of the U.S." Aside from the contextual scent of political fence sitting, Clay's letter, at least for a while, projected the position that he simply did not see that personal inclinations, such as Masonry or temperance, should be injected into politics and that such matters should be private, individual decisions, and leading to his conclusion that "principle and policy are both opposed to my meddling with it [Masonry]."
+This seemed a much different position to his early stand when he said that, "I care not a straw for Masonry," but would not renounce it, "even to be made president of the U.S."37 Aside from the contextual scent of political fence sitting, Clay's letter, at least for a while, projected the position that he simply did not see that personal inclinations, such as Masonry or temperance, should be injected into politics and that such matters should be private, individual decisions, and leading to his conclusion that "principle and policy are both opposed to my meddling with it [Masonry]."38 member of the fraternity to serve in any public office.40 Interestingly, Clay's personal papers show that he was perhaps formulating a response to this mounting problem to his future candidacy as early as 1828.

-By 1828, the anti-Masonic movement was picking up considerable steam across the country.
-One of the causes pursued by the movement was the prevention of any member of the fraternity to serve in any public office.
-Interestingly, Clay's personal papers show that he was perhaps formulating a response to this mounting problem to his future candidacy as early as 1828.
+By 1828, the anti-Masonic movement was picking up considerable steam across the country.39 One of the causes pursued by the movement was the prevention of any